CS112-F16/notes/variables.md

 ## Strong Typing

-"The Java programming language is a strongly typed language, which means that every variable and every expression has a type that is known at compile time." - Java Language Specification, Third Edition
+> The Java programming language is a strongly typed language, which means that every variable and every expression has a type that is known at compile time.

+Java Language Specification, Third Edition

 Each variable is given a type when it is declared.
 A variable may not be assigned a value that is not of the type specified.
 Types are checked at compile time and errors (as shown below) are reported.